VIDEO: Woman Catches Wrong Way Driver On 6th Avenue

-DENVER (CBS4) – Incredible video of a driver going the wrong way on 6th Avenue in Denver, and somehow not hitting anyone.
+DENVER (CBS4) – Incredible video shows a driver going the wrong way on 6th Avenue in Denver, and somehow not hitting anyone.
 Gloria Vigil caught it on video.

 “It took me a double take because was I seeing this correctly?”
 Vigil wondered.